TatianaSlaw/Fitness_Club_Application/README.md

-Fitness Club Application is a web application designed to store customer test information for future analysis.
+Fitness Club Application is a web application designed to store club members test information for future analysis.
-System Requirements

 This web application is built using React and Vite, two popular front-end development tools that offer fast performance and a streamlined developer experience.
 The application's styles were written using SASS, a popular preprocessor for CSS